ghoshbishakh/blog/_posts/2016-06-10-google-summer-of-code-progress-june-10.markdown

 Publications are Journal/Conference/Book Chapter publications or any other literature about Dipy that people may want to know about or cite.

 One important information about the publications that people often seek is the bibtex.
 Also the publication information can be extracted from the bibtex only.
-So instead of entering all details of the publications in a form, the content editor can only enter the bibtex and the model can be autometically populated by parsing the bibtex.
+So instead of entering all details of the publications in a form, the content editor can only enter the bibtex and the model can be automatically populated by parsing the bibtex.
 For parsing bibtex instead of writing a new parser from scratch I have used [bibtexparser](https://pypi.python.org/pypi/bibtexparser/0.6.2) library.

 Another property of the publications is that they can be marked as highlighted and the highlighted publications can be displayed separately in the home page or anywhere else.